Companion plugin — minimal example

 3 — The companion class

-Everything is in one place: the list of collected points, the menu, and all the event handlers.
+Everything is in one place: collected points, menu, action specs, and handlers.

 Companion anatomy